Toemsel/Network/README.md

 - Very fast and relieable (6-10ms RTT)
 - Highly customizable
 - OpenSource and Free to use

-'*' Bluetooth support only for .NET 4.6 - 4.8

 # Example Client
 ```c#